julelang/manual/src/memory/memory-model.md

 - **Allocation**\
 Allocation is a pointer to the data itself that the `any` stores.
 Managed by GC.
 The current implementation handles this well.
 If a pointer that is already traced by the GC is passed to the `any`, for example a smart pointer, the `any` uses it by directly referencing that smart pointer rather than making a new allocation.
 This helps reduce memory allocations and increases efficiency.\
 \
-If given smart pointer is `nil`, then the `any` will be `nil`.
-Will not point to the smart pointer.
+If given smart pointer is nil, then the allocation pointer of the `any` will be nil.
+Will not point to the smart pointer with additional allocation.
 The `any` type always tries to use smart pointers as base allocation and shares same memory.
 - **Type Pointer**\
 An `any` maintains a general pointer and this pointer is not traced by the GC because it is guaranteed to always will point to static memory that will be available for the lifetime of the program.
 This pointer points directly to the type handler structure automatically created by the compiler.\
 \
 The handler structure includes the deallocator function required for the type.
 The deallocator function is the first field of the structure.
 Also contains 2 function pointer for string conversion and comparison functions for stored type.

+#### Nil Value Handling

+The `Allocation` section describes how allocation handled for the `any` type.
+And it says nil smart pointer results as nil allocation pointer.
+But, this is creates ambiguous behavior if the `any` equals to nil when assigned with a nil smart pointer.
+It should point to nil smart pointer.

+Therefore, nil checking will be use the type pointer data.
+So, if type pointer is nil, then the `any` type is equals to nil.
+But if type pointer is not nil, the `any` is considered as not nil, even with nil allocation data.
+Thus, we have pointing to the nil smart pointer behavior for nil smart pointers.
+No different behavior for some special cases.

 ### Type Enums